brentmcconnell/adfdevopsdemo/README.md

    4.  chmod +x envsubst
 8. Check that git is configured for commits by running "git config --list" and ensure that user.name and user.email are set.
 If these are not set the script will fail.
 Use "git config --global user.name 'John Doe'" and "git config --global user.email 'johndoe@example.com'" to setup.
 9. Azure Devops Extension for Azure CLI.
 To install use "az extension add --name azure-devops"
-10. Azure DevOps organization and Azure DevOps PAT with permissions to create ADO projects, repositories and pipelines.
+10. Azure DevOps organization and Azure DevOps PAT with Full Access.
+This is important since this script creates several objects in Azure DevOps and requires the ability to create ADO projects, repos, pipelines, service connections, variables, etc.
 11. "Microsoft.DataFactory" will need to be registered for use in the Azure Subscription you are using.
 Check using "az provider list --query "[?registrationState=='Registered']" --output table"

 ## Directions
-1. Clone this repository to an environment that can execute bash scripts
+1. Clone this repository to an environment that can execute bash scripts (git clone https://github.com/brentmcconnell/adfdevopsdemo.git)
-2. Ensure the bash shell has access to "az", "git", "jq", "envsubst" commands from the command line.
+2. Ensure the bash shell has access to "az", "git", "jq", "envsubst" commands in $PATH.
 3. Execute "az login" and login to Azure with an account that has at least "Owner" access to the subscription.
+If you are using Azure Shell you will already be logged in with using az.
 5. Collect the appId and password of the service principal that has Owner rights on the subscription.
 This SP will be used by Azure DevOps to execute pipelines.
+This information was created in the Prerequisites section.
-6. Set an environment variable called ADO_ORG with the URL to your ADO organization (https://dev.azure.com/someorg)
+6. Set an environment variable called ADO_ORG with the URL to your ADO organization (export ADO_ORG=https://dev.azure.com/someorg)
-7. Set an environment variable called DEVOPS_PAT with the personal access token you created in Preq #4
+7. Set an environment variable called DEVOPS_PAT with the personal access token you created in Preq #4 (export DEVOPS_PAT=xxxxxxxxxxxxxxx)
 8. Create a directory to store the files that will be created and checked into ADO.
 This directory should be outside of the current git repo that you are using.
-In this example I'll use /tmp/adodemo.
+In this example I'll use /tmp/adodemo. (mkdir -p /tmp/adodemo)
-9. cd to the "root" directory of this cloned repo.
+9. cd to the "root" directory of this cloned repo.  (cd /tmp/adodemo)
 10. Execute "./az-project-bootstrap.sh -u SP_APPID -p "SP_PASSWORD" -d /tmp/adodemo -e DEV -e PRD".
 Be sure to replace SP_APPID and SP_PASSWORD.
 You can optionally pass in a -n option that will be used as a prefix for the resources created, otherwise defaults will be used.
 11. That's It.
 Should take about 5 minutes to run.